Skip to content

 structyl release <version>Set version and release

-structyl upgrade [version]Manage pinned CLI version
+structyl upgrade [version]Manage pinned CLI version (--check for status)

 structyl config validateValidate configuration